ranujasanmir/PixPick/README.md

 **How to Update:**

 You can update PixPick by downloading and installing new version.
 Maybe in new versions GUI can be changed.
 But new versions have new features.
 So updating is at your own decision.
 Download latest application from [PixPick](https://github.com/ranujasanmir/PixPick/releases).

+## System Requirements

+**Following system Requirements are used to test PixPick.
+Keep in mind that you can run PixPick even with the lower specs than these.**

+> Operating System : Windows 7(Service Pack 1), Windows 8, Windows 8.1, Windows 10 and Windows 11 x64 bit(Note: This will not run poperly on Windows 7.)
+> Architecture : x64 Bit
+> Memory : 2 GB
+> Free Disk Space : PixPick need at least 25MB free space for applications.
+But for download comics you need more space
+> Others : You need good internet connection

 ## How To Use